Benecko: History

 The area has been site to multiple settlements over time.
 The first recorded original historical centre of habitation was Horní Štěpanice, a small settlement established near the castle Štěpanice.
 The first written mention of Horní Štěpanice is from 1304, when the castle was inhabited by Jan of Waldstein.
 The latest archaeological findings point to older occupation of the site in 1254 by Jindřich of Waldstein.
 Horní Štěpanice had town status until 1524 when the castle was abandoned.

 Benecko is firstly mentioned in 1628 as "Bennešsko", meaning the residency of Beneš.
 The name is also said to be derived from a local legend about a hermit of Benedikt order, whose hermitage was located near Jindra rock near the site of the modern Chapel of Saint Hubert.

 People settled other areas of the municipality in the 17th–19th centuries and built an economy based on farming, hand weaving and the manufacture of jewellery.
 At the end of the 19th century, tourism and winter sports were developed, with rich tourists bringing economic wealth and new industries to the area.
-This development was interrupted by the World War II.
+This development was interrupted by World War II.
 In the second half of 20th century, most of businesses were nationalized and tourism lessened in importance.
 The next wave of prosperity started after 1989 with restitution of properties following the Velvet Revolution.

+Demographics

 Economy

 Economic activities of local population were changed many times.
 Initially, the economy was based on farming and mining.
 After the coal reserves were exhausted, the people turned to industries like wood mining, glassblowing and textile processing.
 The current economy of Benecko is mostly oriented towards tourism and related activities.
-The municipality to home to many hotels, private holiday accommodations, ski schools and equipment rental, with little industry, including the small company Delfi in Dolní Štěpanice.
+The municipality to home to many hotels, private holiday accommodations, ski schools and equipment rental, with little industry.

 Transport

+There are no railways or major roads passing through the municipality.
 Benecko has bus connection with Vrchlabí, Jilemnice and on Friday and Saturday with Prague.
-In the main tourist season there are also cyclobuses between Pec pod Sněžkou and Harrachov.